UpStreamPay/payment-plugin-magento-public/docs/04 - Plugin Cron.md

 The class used for the cron is `UpStreamPay\Core\Cron\SubscriptionPaymentExecution`.

-If you'd to run an external cron to run the command & disable this one you can.
+If you'd like to run an external cron to run the command & disable this one you can.

 ### Subscriptions retry cron
-...
+The cron `subscription_payment_retry` is used to retry the subscriptions payment.
+Each time it is triggered a retry on the payment in error will be done.

+**This cron can run as much as you'd like per day.
+But avoid running it too often, give it at least 30 minutes / 1 hour between each run.**

+To be eligible a retry must:
+- have the `error` status.
+- have a number of retry < to the maximum number of retry.

+The class used for the cron is `UpStreamPay\Core\Cron\SubscriptionPaymentRetryExecution`.

+If you'd like to run an external cron to run the command & disable this one you can.

 ## Cron group